In-House vs. Outside Counsel: Choosing the Right Option

 Litigation and Dispute Resolution

-In-house counsel plays an important role in advising on dispute resolution strategies, including negotiation, mediation, and arbitration.
-However, in some cases, as matters progress without a speedy resolution, hiring outside counsel with litigation experience is often the best choice.
+As noted in the previous section, in-house counsel plays an important role in advising on dispute resolution strategies, including negotiation, mediation, and arbitration.
+However, as matters progress without a speedy resolution, hiring outside counsel with litigation experience is often the best choice.

-Outside counsel can provide a fresh perspective and offer strategies and tactics that in-house counsel may have yet to consider.
+An outside legal team can often provide a fresh perspective and offer strategies and tactics that in-house counsel may not yet have considered.
 Additionally, outside counsel can help reduce the burden on in-house counsel, allowing them to focus on other legal matters.

 International Legal Matters

-Companies that conduct business internationally may face legal issues requiring outside counsel’s expertise.
+Companies that conduct international business may also face legal issues that require the expertise of outside counsel.
 International legal matters can be complex and require an understanding of local laws and regulations.

 Hiring outside counsel with experience in other jurisdictions can help ensure that the company complies with local laws and regulations.
 Additionally, outside counsel can help companies navigate cross-border legal issues, including contract disputes, intellectual property issues, and compliance matters.